Violent Crime Topics

 In Georgia, simple battery is a misdemeanor charge.
 It is punishable by up to 1 year in jail and up to a $1,000 fine.
 The level of fines could be as much as $5,000 if the battery is deemed to be of a "high and aggravated nature".

-In Georgia, aggravated assault is a felony charge.
+In Georgia, aggravated battery is a felony charge.
 It is punishable by up to 20 years in prison and fines.

 Aggravated most often applies to situations that involved a weapon, or the act was committed against certain classes of people such as a senior citize, pregnant woman, police officer, teacher, etc.

-If you have been charged with simple assault or aggravated assault, you should contact a criminal defense lawyer as soon as possible.
-Our law firm can take prompt action to represent you with a vigorous defense against criminal charges.
-We invite you to call 770-956-1400 or contact us online and request a consultation.
+If you have been charged with battery, you should contact a criminal defense lawyer as soon as possible.
+Our law firm can take prompt action to represent you with a vigorous defense against battery charges.
+Call 770-956-1400 or contact us online and schedule time to meet with a defense lawyer.